lfph/foundation/mission-vision.md

 ## Vision

-LFPH is the premier home for the development of open source software and digital services that serves the world's public health needs.
-To protect lives during this and future pandemics, promote health, and address other population health challenges requires more secure, more privacy-respecting, more standards-based and more collaboratively developed software and digital services.
+LFPH is the premier home for the development of open source software and digital services that serve the world's public health needs.
+To protect lives during this and future pandemics, promote health, and address other health challenges requires more secure, more privacy-respecting, more standards-based and more collaboratively developed software and digital services.

 ## Mission